project-gemmi/gemmi/docs/mol.rst

 biomolecules.

 The first prerequisite for this is reading and writing popular file formats.
+The content of a file is stored as a ``Structure`` object, with the usual Model-Chain-Residue-Atom hierarchy.
-Then we have functions to access and manipulate the structure in the usual Model-Chain-Residue-Atom hierarchy.
+Then we have functions to access and manipulate the structure.
 Finally, with time we will grow a toolset of higher-level functionality: calculation of various metrics, ready-to-use complex operations, etc.